Storm Recap: Businesses Fare Well, One Car Destroyed

 When heavy rains fall on the city, topography combines with the city’s decades-old sewer system to bring sewer overflows to the intersection.

-Art has also raised the ground level of his side yard to prevent water from flowing into his neighbors’ yards.
+Art has also raised the ground level of his side yard to prevent water from flowing into neighboring yards.

 But this weekend, with plastic interlocking flood barriers deployed and sandbags arranged, four businesses reported no serious water intrusion (though one suffered leaky windows).
 A resident of the street called it “lucky” that water had bubbled up from underground pipes but not flowed over the sidewalk into the area under his house.